A Layered View of Smart Water Networks

 There is more to water distribution than pipes and valves.
 Today’s water networks are becoming smarter, with utilities managing an increasing flow of data, and not just water.
 When discussing the “Smart Water Network”, which we take to be the entire system of data technologies connected to or serving the water distribution network, it is informative to separate its components into layers.

-Just as communications protocols or computer systems may be described as layers with distinct functions, with interaction typically occurring between adjacent layers, the following layer model should help guide a meaningful discussion of water network data systems.
-Each of the layers in the model can be made more intelligent, and the network as a whole can become smarter by applying the right solutions to the relevant layers.
+Just as communications protocols or computer systems may be described as layers with distinct functions, with interaction typically occurring between adjacent layers, the following layer model should help guide a meaningful discussion of water and wastewater network data systems.

 The physical layer is comprised, as its name suggests, of the physical elements enabling the distribution and delivery of water along the network.
-Generally speaking, these are the “wet” components which deal (only with
+Generally speaking, these are the “wet” components which deal only with drinking water, stormwater, or wastewater.

 The sensing and control layer is comprised of equipment and sensors that measure parameters of the water delivery and distribution (such as flow, pressure, water quality parameters, reservoir levels, water temperature, acoustic information and more) and remote-controlled devices enabling to remotely operate the network (such as remote-controllable pumps, valves, and pressure-reducers).